oceanprotocol/docs/data-farming/README.md

 **[Claiming rewards](claim-rewards.md)** You can claim rewards** each Thursday, or wait and claim many weeks' of rewards at once.

+Active DF's substreams can -- and do -- evolve over time.
+It's chronicled [here](https://blog.oceanprotocol.com/ocean-data-farming-series-c7922f1d0e45).

+## Reward Schedule & APYs

+**[Reward Schedule](ocean-reward-schedule.md)**.
+The 150,000 OCEAN / week currently available for DF rewards will increase over time to over 1.1M OCEAN / week.

-**[Yields](apys.md)** Typical reward APYs are 5–20%, but may be as high as 45% and as low as 1%.
+**[Yields](apys.md)**.
+Typical APYs are 5–20%, but may be as high as 45% and as low as 1%.
 APYs will vary week to week.
 APY depends on total OCEAN staked, duration of OCEAN lock, DCV, what DF streams you participate in, and other factors.

-Active DF's substreams can -- and do -- evolve over time.
-It's chronicled [here](https://blog.oceanprotocol.com/ocean-data-farming-series-c7922f1d0e45).

 ### Further resources